VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

   * This means I need a Raspberry Pi
   * Also I'll probably have a dedicated 5V power supply

+# Current status

+* The electronics are mostly working and I have a "wire harness" in.
+* Klipper boots and is happy
+* Can buzz all the motors
+* Have temperature from both thermistors
+* Can heat the bed

+You can see the progress over in the [progress pics](progress.md).

 # Iteration

 Initially I was going to try to reconfigure the frame to get as close to the default SW as possble.
 But that was resulting in some compromises and would have resulted in drilling the existing frame a few times.
 Not a deal breaker since extra holes wouldn't prevent it from being reversible, but the orientation of the frame pieces also ended up resulting in challenges with how things would mount and probably having to go modify most of the XZ axies.